2fresh poblano chile peppersor hatch, seeded and halved

 Turn oven broiler to high.

-In a large stock pot or Dutch Oven, over high heat, sear the pork in the vegetable oil until well-browned.
+In a large stock pot or Dutch Oven, over high heat, sear the pork in the oil until well-browned.
 Season with a pinch of kosher salt and pepper while searing.

 Arrange the chiles, jalapeño, bell pepper and tomatillos on a baking sheet lined with tin foil.
 Place under the broiler and allow to blacken on top, then flip and blacken the other side.
 Just char, don't burn.
 Remove and allow to cool.
 Once cooled, dice chiles and bell pepper into bite-size pieces and finely chop the jalapeño.
 Set tomatillos aside.